 Refrigerators are designed to provide a cold environment for food.
-The optimum temperature is around 34 to 40 degrees F. The freezer should be around 0 degrees F. The best way to monitor your refrigerator is to start by making sure that you have a thermometer.
+The optimum temperature is around 34 to 40 degrees Fahrenheit.
+The freezer should be around 0 degrees Fahrenheit.
+The best way to monitor your refrigerator is to start by making sure that you have a thermometer.
 You will always know when you open your refrigerator if the temperature is in the optimal range.

 There are a variety of reasons for a refrigerator being too cold:

 - The freezer has refrigeration coils (evaporator coils).
 This is where the coldest temperatures come from.

 - The fresh food compartment has no coils.

 - Note: Older refrigerators may be built with coils in the fresh food compartment and/or a top freezer that needs to be defrosted by hand.